Welcome to Year 5

 Children on the reading scheme must read their scheme books but can also add any additional reading you have done (non-fiction, magazines, other books etc).

-Spellings will be handed out on a Monday and tested on the Friday of the same week.
+Spellings will be handed out on a Friday and tested on the following Friday .
 We will teach the spellings patterns and rules throughout the week.
 These are to be found on the spelling section below.

 Throughout the week we will ask the children to practise their spellings through handwriting.